rairprotocol/dev-dapp-season1/Season 1 Tasks/4. Akash Deploy/README.md

 ## 4. Akash Deploy
 Ok so we got the easy stuff out of the way, now its time to take your skills up a notch!
 If you are familiar with cloud computing, you probably know all about the enterprise services provided by Google, AWS, IBM, Oracle, etc. These services are great but are quite costly, so for the new or aspiring user their offerings may be too much.
 This is where [Akash Network](https://akash.network/) comes into play.
-Akash is a decentralized, distributed cloud provider where you pay for compute services using tokens.
-We will be using this service to deploy a fully functional RAIR node which is yours to explore, modify, and extend to your hearts desire!
-The best part is you dont need a credit card to get going!
-Akash provides free tokens to get started so it wont cost you anything to complete this task!
+Akash is a decentralized, distributed cloud provider where you pay for discreet compute services using tokens.
+We will be using this service to deploy a single micro-service from the RAIR suite so you can get used to how Akash works.
+The best part is making a simple deployment on Akash is totally free!

 ## Background
 In cloud computing, deployment refers to the process of making an application, service, or infrastructure available in a cloud environment.
-The RAIR dApp utilizes a micro-services archetecture comprised of 5 separate services which are deployed in a cluster formation and seamlessely interact with each other to create the full environment.
+The RAIR dApp utilizes a micro-services archetecture comprised of 6 separate services which are deployed in a cluster formation and seamlessely interact with each other to create the full environment.
 These services are as followed:

 1. RAIR-node - The central component which links and utilizes all the other services.
 2. RAIR-front - The frontend component which is what you see when you access the app through your browser.
 3. RAIR-sync - The synchronization engine which manages communication with the blockchain.
 4. RAIR-redis - For session management.
 5. RAIR-stream - The media component which manages our custom Web3 streaming service.

-Configuring all of these services to deploy is beyond the scope of this task but thats ok!
-We have preconfigured a deployment for you so getting your RAIR dApp up and running is as simple as the click of a button.
-Don't let this discourage you from digging in and seeing how it all works, but for now we'll do all the heavy lifting.
+6. RAIR-DB - Mongo database.

+In this task we will be deploying the "RAIR-front" service only.

 ## Steps
 1. Head to the [Akash Console](https://console.akash.network/).